 At Bhutan Homestay we want to understand your expectations and interests prior to developing an itinerary.
-We will then tailor a tour programme matching your preferences as closely as possible.
+Choose from our sample itineraries below or let us tailor a tour program matching your preferences.
 All our tours can roughly be divided into the following categories:

 - Cultural Tours

 - Family Tours

 Include a festival in your selected tour.
 We will let you know which time of the year is best suited for a successful implementation of your favored itinerary.

 Please note that during festival season in Mar/Apr and Oct/Nov, places are crowded with tourists.
 Flights and good hotels are booked out fast so we advise early bookings.
 We arrange tours to Bhutan throughout the year depending on your interests.